-Outside of academic settings, I appear often as a speaker, panelist, moderator and keynote, in a mixture of professional and public contexts.
+I appear often as a speaker, panellist, moderator and keynote, in a mixture of professional and public contexts.
 These include film, literary and arts festivals, and events in community spaces like galleries, schools, community hubs and libraries.
 I’ve offered consultation for film and performing arts projects, and I’ve been a judge a number of times over for for the Sheilah Winn Festival of Shakespeare in Schools, the 48 Hour Furious Film-making competition, and the RAW Stand Up Comedy competitions.
 I work with performing artists and dancers as they develop work and practice.
 I’m very good at communicating big, complex ideas to diverse audiences in an engaging way.
 I do outreach visits to schools and groups, too – get in touch.

 When I have time I appear in or make / facilitate / direct performance work.
 I’m interested in small, boutique interdisciplinary events that present stories in lo-fi but surprising ways.
-I was fortunate to be a regular panelist and occasional host on the nerdy comedy podcast The Nerd Degree, which used to have live recordings at Orange Studio on the first Wednesday of every month.
-It’s mostly on hiatus but there are 80+ episodes in the bank, so go wild.
+I am a regular panellist and occasional host on the live-recorded nerdy comedy podcast The Nerd Degree, which has 90+ episodes available.